VIPverma01/AmongCode/README.md

 If you are new to Github and open source then, visit [here.](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

+An issue can be assigned to 3 geeks max, first come first serve.

+You have to solve the issue in 15 days from the day issue is assigned to you.

 ## Steps To Follow

 - Select an issue and ask to be *assigned* to it.